Flood warnings still in effect for WBRZ viewing area; stay up to date with road closures, weather hazards here

 Viewer photos show knee-deep water in the Garden District, near Park Boulevard and Cherokee Street, around 10:30 a.m.
 Large stretches of Nicholson Drive were also under deep water Sunday morning.

-In Livingston Parish, deputies say the following roads are "impassable" as of 12:13 p.m.
+In Livingston Parish, deputies say the following roads were "impassable" as of 12:13 p.m.
 Sunday:

 - Eden Church/Prince Charles